ychen-lab/Wnt-positive-adipocyte/README.md

 # Wnt+ adipocytes
-Scripts for scRNA-seq and scATAC-seq
+Scripts for scRNA-seq and scATAC-seq assays.